pagopa/pn-local-emulator/README.md

 ```

 ## Testable use cases
-At the moment the `PnValidator` allows the following use case:
+Currently, the `PnValidator` allows the emulation and testing of one single use case (TC-SEND-01).
+As the development proceeds, the list will expand.

 ### TC-SEND-01
 Create a `NotificationRequest` providing two documents: the act to notify and the pagoPA payment.